 Lacaille originally depicted Telescopium as extending northwards between Sagittarius and Scorpius, as shown on the accompanying illustration by Johann Bode, but modern astronomers have cut off the top of the telescope’s tube and mounting so that it is now restricted to a rectangular area of sky south of Sagittarius and Corona Australis.
 Francis Baily was the first to crop it back in his British Association Catalogue of 1845 by allocating some of it stars to neighbouring constellations, and it was first shown in its current rectangular shape by Benjamin Gould on Chart 7 of his Uranometria Argentina atlas of 1877.

-As a result, Lacaille’s Beta Telescopii, positioned in the pulley at the top of the mast, is now Eta Sagittarii; Gamma Telescopii, in the upper part of the refractor’s tube, is G Scorpii; and Lacaille’s Theta Telescopii, which marked the telescope’s objective lens, is humble 45 Ophiuchi (also known as d Ophiuchi).
+As a result of these revisions, Lacaille’s Beta Telescopii, positioned in the pulley at the top of the mast, is now Eta Sagittarii; Gamma Telescopii, in the upper part of the refractor’s tube, is G Scorpii; and Lacaille’s Theta Telescopii, which marked the telescope’s objective lens, is humble 45 Ophiuchi (also known as d Ophiuchi).
 See here for a modern chart of this area.
 Its brightest star, Alpha Telescopii, is magnitude 3.5.

 © Ian Ridpath.
 All rights reserved

 Telescopium, shown under the name Tubus Astronomicus on Chart XV of the Uranographia by Johann Bode (1801), was envisaged as a long-tubed refractor operated by ropes and pulleys and balanced by a counterweight.
-Click here for Lacaille’s original depiction, see here.
+Click here for Lacaille’s original depiction.